Why Workplace Needs Assessments are Better than Occupational Health Assessments for Neurodivergent Employees

 Photograph of Jenefer Livings, Founder of Silk Helix Ltd

-14 August 2024
+First Published: 14 August 2024

 Occupational Health Assessments have been the go to for HR departments when considering the impact of a disability on an individual’s work.
 Whilst this will be relevant for many situations, Occupational Health comes from the medical model of disability which is often not appropriate for neurodivergent employees.

 It is crucial to understand why a Workplace Needs Assessment is particularly effective compared to traditional occupational health assessments for neurodivergent employees.
-Both assessments aim to support employees in their work environment, but the approach, focus, and outcomes of workplace needs assessments make them especially beneficial for neurodivergent individuals.
+Both assessments aim to support employees in their work environment, but the approach, focus and outcomes of workplace needs assessments make them especially beneficial for neurodivergent individuals.

 Tailored Approach to Neurodiversity

-2. Holistic Evaluation These assessments consider the whole person, including their work environment, job tasks, and individual coping strategies.
+2. Holistic Evaluation These assessments consider the whole person, including their work environment, job tasks and individual coping strategies.
 Occupational health assessments tend to be more medical in nature, focusing on diagnosing conditions and prescribing medical or therapeutic interventions.
 While these are important, they do not always address the practical, day-to-day needs of neurodivergent employees in the workplace.

-Focus on Practical Accommodations
+Focus on Practical Recommendations

 Enhanced Empathy and Understanding